gabiszy/gabiszy/README.md

 ### welcome to the mato 🤍

-op,sou a gabriela aluna do plinio 📘
+op,sou a gabis aluna do plinio 📘

 **algumas coisas sobre min**🤨